CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 <img width="300" alt="image" src="https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/31ef05d2-e6fa-4827-afe5-5503f9c197b6">

 The wiring of this board is a bit more complicated to allow for ground noise debugging.
 There are six surface mount resistor mount slots on the board.
-These are intended to be used as manual soldered switches or break points.
+These are intended to be used as manual soldered switches / break points.
 During standard operation, most of them should be shorted with a solder bridge (a zero ohm resistor is also fine).
 The resistors are used for four purposes:
 * Three of the resistors can be used to isolate the four MEMS ground wires.
 Disconnecting any of these resistors will cause one or more of the D-sub grounds to be floating / disconnected from the 10pin cable.
 These should be shorted for normal MEMS operation.
 * Once the D-sub grounds are connected to one another, a single resistor is used to connect them to the 10-pin ground wires.
 This should be shorted for normal MEMS operation.
-* A resistor can be used to connect all the shared 10-pin shared grounds to pin #14 of the D-sub cable.
-When the previous resistor is shorted, all grounds are connected to one another and D-sub pin #14.
+* A resistor can be used to connect the shared grounds to pin #14 of the D-sub cable.
 Historically, I've left this resistor open except while debugging.
 * A final resistor can be used used to ground pin #13 of the female connector.
 In our case, this is connected to the fischer cable shielding.
 This should be shorted when fischer cables are in use.

 </br>